ShawnBeasleyOTRS/doc-installation/content/performance-tuning.rst

    - The third filter strips out words which do not contain a word-character: a-z, A-Z, 0-9, _

 ``Ticket::SearchIndex::StopWords``
-   English stop words for fulltext index.
+   English stop words for full-text index.
 These words will be removed from the search index.

    .. figure:: images/sysconfig-ticket-searchindex-stopwords.png
       :alt: ``Ticket::SearchIndex::StopWords###en`` Setting